wamp-proto/wamp-proto/rfc/README.md

 To check what the draft will look like in the final output format for publication (txt), we need to convert once more.

 The tool for this is [xml2rfc](http://xml2rfc.ietf.org/).
 To install this just do

 ```
 pip install xml2rfc
 ```

+> On Ubuntu you need: `sudo apt-get install libxml2-dev libxslt1-dev`

 and to use it

 ```
 xml2rfc <source file>.xml